lhestermonroyo/blog.io/README.md

 - **Database**: MongoDB
 - **Other Services**: Firebase Storage - for storing uploaded files

+## Test Account
+Use the following credentials to explore the app without creating a new account:

+- **Email:** claude@mailinator.com
+- **Password:** Password1

+This test account has access to most features, including reading, writing, liking, commenting, and exploring user profiles.

 ## Contact

 For inquiries, reach me at [lhestermoon3011@gmail.com](mailto:lhestermoon3011@gmail.com)